figuran04/figuran04/README.md

 ### 🧐 More About Me:

 - 🔭 &nbsp; I’m currently studying on **University**.
-- 🤝 &nbsp; I’m looking to collaborate on [NextAnimeJS](https://github.com/figuran04/nextanimejs).
 - 🌱 &nbsp; I’m currently learning Typescript.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/figuran04?tab=repositories).
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help.
-- 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/dika-elsaputra-8a35462a7/).
 - 📝 &nbsp; Checkout my [Medium](#medium-post).

 ### Languages and Tools: